 - Who will the patient hold accountable?

-It should be stated in fairness to all I.T.
-Vendors that even meeting these goals is no guarantee that cybercriminals, especially with the advent of generative A.I., will not be able to breach them.
+It should be stated in fairness to all IT vendors that even meeting these goals is no guarantee that cybercriminals, especially with the advent of generative A.I., will not be able to breach them.
 Much in the same way, there is no guarantee that a surgical procedure will always have a perfect outcome.
-It does however, significantly decrease the odds of a cybercriminal being successful, which helps the ASC and their patients.
+It does, however, significantly decrease the odds of a cybercriminal being successful, which helps the ASC and its patients.

 Don’t miss out on the good stuff – Subscribe to HST’s Blog & Podcast!